-Students absent for 10 consecutive days without a legitimate excuse will be dropped from the roles.
-Students in grades K-8 can re-enroll at any time after a parent conference.
+Students absent for 15 consecutive days without any excuse will be dropped from the roster.
+Students in grades K-8 can re-enroll at any time after a parent/guardian conference.
 Students with high absenteeism can be retained or fail to receive credit for a course.